mfranzil/mfranzil/README.md

 I am a PhD student at the [University of Trento](https://www.disi.unitn.it/), with a grant sponsored by [Fondazione Bruno Kessler](https://www.fbk.eu/) ([DAISY](https://daisy.fbk.eu) unit, Center for Cybersecurity).
 I perform research on containerization, cloud computing, distributed systems, network protocols and algorithms.

-In the past, I received my Bachelor's and Master's Degrees in Computer Science from the [University of Trento](https://www.disi.unitn.it/).
-There, I additionally had teaching assistantship duties for the Probability (A.Y.
-2022-2023) and Programming 1 (A.Y.
-2023-2024) courses.
-I also have been a guest lecturer for the Fog and Cloud Computing course.
+As of A.Y.
+2024-2025, I have teaching duties at the University of Trento for the following courses: Databases, Operating Systems, and Fog and Cloud Computing.
+If you are looking for my teaching material, you can find it in the [mfranzil-unitn](https://github.com/mfranzil-unitn) organization.
+The Operating Systems code is [here](https://github.com/mfranzil-unitn/os-lab-2025).
+The Fog and Cloud Computing code is [here](https://github.com/mfranzil-unitn/fcc-lab-2025).

 Feel free to tinker with my repositories, fork them or make pull requests.